-The extreme coastal flood maps are compatible with new sea-level rise projections for NZ and with the guidance on how to use those projections.
-This report includes an example of how the extreme coastal flood maps can be used with sea-level rise projections.
+The Aotearoa-New Zealand extreme sea level flooding maps are compatible with new sea-level rise projections for NZ and with the guidance on how to use those projections.
+This report includes an example of how the Aotearoa-New Zealand extreme sea level flooding maps can be used with sea-level rise projections.

 Many New Zealand Councils have undertaken coastal flood mapping, some using hydrodynamic models calibrated using local measurements of sea levels, waves and wave runup.
-The extreme coastal flood maps and data were produced at a whole of Aotearoa-New Zealand scale and were not designed to replace more detailed regional or local data where this is available for planning purposes.
+The Aotearoa-New Zealand extreme sea level flooding maps and data were produced at a whole of Aotearoa-New Zealand scale and were not designed to replace more detailed regional or local data where this is available for planning purposes.
 There may be a mismatch between the two products.
 No wave runup data were used to verify the model on NZ's west coast leading to higher uncertainty there.

-Nevertheless, the extreme coastal flood maps are uniquely useful because they provide coverage where none previously existed.
+Nevertheless, the Aotearoa-New Zealand extreme sea level flooding maps are uniquely useful because they provide coverage where none previously existed.
 They also provide a comprehensive suite of scenarios including 21 RSLR scenarios for each of 9 AEP scenarios at a national scale.
 This comprehensive coverage enables a graduated risk profile that can be used by, for example, local and regional councils, to identify where to conduct more detailed investigations in the process of developing adaptation strategies to protect our coastal communities.
 The maps may also help the financial industry or national infrastructure or service providers to assess risk to their portfolios.